 Lack of Rainfall – In the rain shadow of two mountain ranges, Eastern Washington’s average annual rainfall of 6-10 inches tilts control over canopy balance, cluster weights, and fruit quality to the wine grower.

 Ideal Temperatures – A long growing season with large diurnal temperatures results in warm days and cool nights extending hang-time, building exceptional structure, and preserving natural acidity.

-Own-Rooted – Eastern WA is one of the very few world-class growing regions where vines are planted on their own root stock.
+Own-Rooted – Eastern WA is one of the very few world-class growing regions where most of the vines are planted on their own root stock.
 In addition to protection from cyclical freeze events, being own-rooted contributes to healthier vines delivering vibrant fruit flavors from a larger conduit of nutrients and minerals.

 Washington State is also diverse in its growing climate, offering warmer appellations for Bordeaux and Rhone varietals (Walla Walla, Wahluke Slope, Red Mountain, Columbia Basin) and cooler appellations for cool climate whites (Yakima Valley, northern Columbia Valley from Frenchman Hills to Ancient Lakes).